 Where to buy SOL token?

 The goal is to move assets on-chain (directly on Solana network) to start yield farming on Solana.
-Such as earning RAY rewards on Raydium or TULIP from SolFarm.
-As a result, we recommend that you should sign up to FTX Exchange.
-Reason being that FTX supports the SPL-based tokens natively, this is Solana’s version of ERC20 on Ethereum or BEP20 on Binance Smart Chain.
-For example, you can withdraw stablecoins such as USDC or USDT directly to your Sollet wallet.
+Such as earning RAY rewards on Raydium or leverage farming on Tulip.
+As a result, we recommend that you should sign up to an exchange that supports Solana network natively such as Bybit.
+When an exchange supports SPL-based tokens natively, then you don't need to mess around with cross chain bridges.
+Think of SPL as Solana’s version of ERC20 on Ethereum or BEP20 on Binance Smart Chain.
+For example, if supported by your exchange, you can withdraw stablecoins such as USDC or USDT directly to your Sollet wallet.

 Sign up with our referral links to receive rebates on your trading fees: